 The Operations Management Master’s

-A results-based program providing students knowledge to become the operating officers of tomorrow
+A results-based program providing students with the knowledge to become the operating officers of tomorrow

-The operating officers of tomorrow master in Operations Management today.
-The program focuses on the effective management of the resources and activities that produce or deliver the goods and services of a business.
-Operations managers oversee the people, materials, equipment and information resources that a business needs to produce and deliver its goods and services.
+The Master’s of Science in Management Operations program focuses on streamlining the management of the resources and activities that produce or deliver the goods and services of a business.
 Many of the most esteemed data systems operating the processes and activities of worldwide business are designed by operations managers.
+Manderson is committed to producing graduates of the highest caliber, ready to take on leadership roles in industry.

 The master’s program in Operations Management is offered both on campus and online.
 The degree requires 30 hours of coursework (10 courses).
-Full-time, on-campus students can complete the program in three semesters (fall/spring/summer).
 Students who want to pursue this degree program part-time while continuing to work can choose between the two-year and three-year schedules for completing the degree online.

 There are two tracks offered in the Masters of Science in Operations Management Program, Operations Management, and Decision Analytics.